openordu/ordu-blog/letter-mission.md

  1. They were the original Celtic diasporans but in the 4th century.
  1. Time forges fake clans into real ones.
- 1. People of Celtic Descent across the entire Celtic spectrum of languages can claim to be descended from a tribe that exists only as an idea.
+ 1. People of any kind of Celtic descent across the entire Celtic spectrum of languages can claim to be descended from a tribe that exists only as an idea.

-Greece was divided into artificial tribes that by may by close proximity became real as communities when they switched to a Democratic government, making them something we can reconstruct.
+Greece was divided into artificial tribes that by close proximity became real as communities when they switched to a Democratic government, making them something we can reconstruct.